These ideas have been believed for a long time. Research has now shown that these ideas are not factual, while other ideas need more research.

 The truth is that delayed-onset muscle soreness (DOMS) is not understood.
 If it is not known why something happens, then how can it be said that something will treat it?
 Be careful of misguided responses to poorly understood body processes.
 What is known about DOMS is that it will go away by itself.

 Muscle 'knots' are areas of higher muscle tone.
 Muscle tone is controlled by the nervous system.
-Humans do not have the strength to physically break down 'knots', scars and adhesions.
-Massage treatment indirectly alters muscle tone because it provides a different stimulus to the nervous system, which in turn, changes muscle tone.
-It is not the massage therapist's hands or special techniques that brings about changes, it is your own brain.
+Humans do not have the strength to physically break down 'knots', scars, and adhesions.
+Massage treatment indirectly alters muscle tone because it provides a different stimulus to the nervous system, which in turn, changes the muscle tone.
+It is not the massage therapist's hands or special techniques that bring about changes, it is your own brain.